PaulPoot/wp-freedom-blackout/README.md

   <img src="assets/screenshot-2.png" height="400" />
 </p>

-2. This is how the homepage looks with the plugin activated and the percentage set to 42%.
+2. This is how the homepage looks with the plugin activated and the settings set to the values visible in the last screenshot.

 ### Changelog